Agkura/InfiniteLoop/README.md

 ![root web page](/docs/images/fullpage.png)

-InfiniteLoop was constructed within a loose two-week time-frame with the intent on being spartan and intuitive.
+InfiniteLoop was constructed within a ten day time-frame with the intent on being spartan and intuitive.

 ![interaction demo](/docs/images/interaction.png)